-According to the IRS, qualified adoption expenses can include:
+According to the IRS, “qualified adoption expenses” can include items like:

 - Reasonable and necessary adoption fees

 - Traveling expenses related to adoption

 - Other expenses that are directly related to and for the principal purpose of the legal adoption of an eligible child